-The Battle of Waxhaws was a dreadful defeat for the Patriots.
-However, Americans were able to turn this stinging tactical loss into a propaganda victory, stirring up anti-British sentiment throughout the colonies.
+On May 29, 1780, British commander Banastre Tarleton engaged and overwhelmed a Patriot force under the command of Abraham Buford in a dreadful defeat for the Patriots.
+However, Continental forces in the South turned this stunning loss into a propaganda victory, stirring up anti-British sentiment throughout the colonies.

-Even though the Americans were a week ahead of Tarleton, the aggressive British commander moved his men 150 miles at a rapid pace, catching up with Buford in the afternoon of May 29th, 1780.
-The area in which the two forces caught sight of each other lies along the border of North and South Carolina, in an area called the Waxhaws.
+Even though the Americans were several days ahead of him, Tarleton moved his men 150 miles at a wicked pace, catching up with Buford on the afternoon of May 29, 1780.
+The area where the two forces caught sight of each other lies along the border of North and South Carolina, the Waxhaws.

-Tarleton sent ahead a message to Buford, demanding that the Americans surrender, but they refused.
-Buford then ordered all of his heavy baggage and weapons to continue moving northward.
-This included his artillery, which would not play a role in the battle.
-He then formed a line to stand against the advancing British and Loyalists.
-His position was in an open wood to the right of the route of march, with all of his infantry in a single line.
-The American colors were placed in the center of this line.
-Buford ordered his men to hold their fire until the British were within 10 yards.
+Prior to reaching the Waxhaws, Tarleton sent ahead a message to Buford, demanding the Patriots surrender.
+Buford refused and ordered all his heavy baggage and weapons to continue moving northward.
+He then formed a battle line in an open field across the route of march, his infantry in a single line with orders not to fire until the British approached within ten yards.

-Seeing the Rebel line deployed for battle, Tarleton divided his force into three attacking columns.
-He deployed 60 British Legion dragoons as well as about the same number of mounted infantry as the right column, with the intention of having the mounted infantry dismount and pour fire upon the Americans, pinning them down.
-At the same time, he formed a center column of his elite troops, the regular soldiers of the 17th Light Dragoons, as well as 40 Legion dragoons, to charge straight towards the American center under the covering fire of the Loyalists to their right.
-The left column was led by Tarleton himself and consisted of 30 handpicked men of the Legion, ready to sweep the American right flank and drive for their baggage and reserves.
-Tarleton kept his single cannon in reserve with the remaining Legion Dragoons.
+Approaching Buford's position, Tarleton divided his force into three attacking columns.
+First, he deployed sixty British Legion dragoons and about the same number of mounted infantry to the right, intending to have the mounted infantry dismount and pour fire upon the Americans, pinning them down.
+At the same time, he formed a center column of the 17th Light Dragoons, as well as forty Legion dragoons, to charge straight towards the American center.
+The left column was led by Tarleton and consisted of thirty men of the Legion, ready to sweep the American right flank and drive for their baggage and reserves.